 In this scenario too, if the client/company is technologically savvy enough and has a big enough subscription list, they could send out the email tests to only 10% of the list.
 When they find out the winner from that test, they could send the winner out to the other 90%!
 (Seriously, I love testing.)

 A/B Tests Versus Multivariate Tests

 A test like the example above, in which only one variable is changed, is called an A/B test (or a single variant test).

 If, in this email, you had changed the headline of the emails, but then also a picture in the emails and maybe even the subject line, you’ve changed multiple elements in the email and testing these two versions against each other is called a multivariate test.
 In multivariate tests, it can be hard to determine exactly what change made the difference (or what combination of changes).

 I know that some copywriters worry that testing diminishes their own purpose or authority.
 But it’s not like your boss or client will be testing your copy against copy generated by a computer or something; they’re testing your copy against your own copy.

 And sometimes you can guess the results of a test, but sometimes they come completely out of left field and there’s no way you could have predicted them.
 That testing (and, sometimes, re-testing and re-testing) just helps you learn more about your audience and how you can best communicate to them to make them take action.
 And that’s a good thing, isn’t it?

 It’s a great thing.
 Testing isn’t just a tool for the marketing or product teams, it’s very much a tool for you, too.
 Checking out the results and learning from them can only serve to help you write more effective copy for your client/company and make you a better copywriter overall.

 Your turn!
-How could you apply testing to some of your projects?
+How could you apply a/b testing to some of your copywriting projects?
 Tell us in the comments below!